Oran-123/Cheap-Chopping-Chops/README.md

 # Wireframes

 I have used [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to develop my wireframes for my website.
-I initially created the desktop version of the wireframes and then scalled it up down for both tablet and mobile versions.
+I initially created the desktop version of the wireframes and then scaled  it up down for both tablet and mobile versions.

-Because it is both a requirement and a site owner goal  to encourage booking enquires I have added two CTAs in the intial sections of the site.
-Furthermore, because this is a one-page website the user is forced to scroll through all of the site content before they reach the booking form at the bottom of the page.
-Therfore, they are more likely to make a booking after consuming all of the information on the site.
+Because it is both a requirement and a site owner goal to encourage booking enquires I have added two CTAs in the initial  sections of the site.
+Furthermore, because this is a one-page website the user is forced to scroll through all the site content before they reach the booking form at the bottom of the page.
+Therefore, they are more likely to make a booking after consuming all the information on the site.

 The wireframes are below: